This event has expired.

 The House is Black is the only known film directed by Forough Farrokhzad (1935 – 1967), one of Iran’s greatest 20th Century Poets who tragically died aged just 32.

 The film is widely regarded as one of the greatest Iranian documentaries of all time and depicts, with vivid humanity, an isolated community of lepers living in Tabriz, northwestern Iran.
 This documentary is sound-tracked by segments of one of Farrokhzad’s poems, read by the author herself.
-During the screening, an English translation of this poem will be read aloud.
+A live English translation will be provided during the screening.

 The House Is Black premiered at Oberhausen Short Film Festival in 1963 where it received the award for best documentary.
 The Oberhausen Archive has kindly supplied their restored 35mm print of the film for this screening.

 Curated by Jo Duncombe, with thanks to Ehsan Khoshbakht, Elhum Shakerifar and Ebrahim Golestan.